SE-Attack/SE-Attack-Demo/README.md

 ## Demo
 ### Dataset
 We primarily perform experiments using [*NIPS-2017*](https://www.kaggle.com/datasets/google-brain/nips-2017-adversarial-learning-development-set) competition dataset.

-You should download the data before running our codes.
+It should be downloaded before running our codes.

 ### Attack against Torchvision models
 Run the following code to perform QT-Attack against Torchvision models using the default configuration.